mccxiv/chill-cms/README.md

 ##### Current Status
 Lacks many features including search and filtering, do it on the client instead.
-Obviously this means the current version of chill is not suitable for anything bigger than a small personal site.
+Obviously this means the current version is not suitable for anything bigger than a personal site.

 ---